almasmuhammad/GameStop-LevelUp/README.md

 # LU.Web.Core
-Web site for the LevelUp core application
+Web site for the LevelUp core application.